dsatsangi/mplab-xc8-build-action/README.md

 # MPLABX XC8 BUILD ACTION

-This project is clone of nahueespinosa/mplabx-xc8
+This project is clone of <a href="https://github.com/nahueespinosa/mplabx-xc8" target="_blank">nahueespinosa/mplabx-xc8</a>

 This action builds a MPLAB X IDE v5.30 project with XC8 compiler v2.10.